If you’re running a business, your customers want you to take credit cards.

 - Any merchant processing more than 6 million MasterCard or Visa transactions per year, regardless of channel

-- A merchant that has been a victim of a hack that resulted in data compromise
+- A merchant who has been a victim of a hack that resulted in data compromise

 - Any merchant determined as level 1 by a card brand

 - Any merchant processing 1 to 6 million MasterCard or Visa transactions per year

 - Any merchant processing 20 thousand to 1 million MasterCard or Visa eCommerce transactions

 - Any merchant regardless of acceptance channel (card present, card-not-present, etc.)